• Skip to primary navigation

 How long does cinnamon pound cake keep?

-Can cinnamon pound cake be frozen?
+Can this cinnamon bundt be frozen?

 • Thrifty Pound Cake